samba/samba.github.io/_posts/2016-09-12-redshift-datawarehouse-lessons-in-design.md

 category: devops/business-intelligence
 tags: devops business-intelligence amazon redshift
 layout: post
-description: Some of the more painful lessons of data warehousing in Amazon Redshift.
+description: Techniques for flexible growth of a data warehouse in Amazon Redshift

 redirect_from:
 - /redshift-data-warehouse